 - Philosophers Josiah Royce and John Rawls

-- Ethnomusicologist and African music scholar Eileen Southern
+- Scholar of Renaissance and African American music Eileen Southern

 - Astronomer Annie Jump Cannon

 - Government policy experts who have served as presidential advisors such as Samuel Huntington and Paul Doty

 - Several Nobel laureates, such as Norman Ramsey, Wassily Leontief, George Wald, and Robert Burns Woodward

 Our faculty collections also contain unexpected and fascinating treasures, such as: